vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 24.2 Keep command decoding and execution boring

 The decoder should read operands and store flow once.
-The executor should switch on command kind, update state, emit events, and return runtime flow.
-Neither side should hide the driver behind command objects or a schema framework.
+Playback should consume named resolved operands, update state, emit events, and return runtime flow.
+Put both operations in the same profile entry; the two lifecycle entry points should only select and invoke that entry.

 Keep opcode knowledge in one profile plus sparse patches.
-Avoid parallel size tables, analysis interpreters, and per-opcode handler classes.
+Avoid command-kind and operand-ID enums, parallel size/metadata tables, analysis interpreters, and per-opcode handler classes.

 ### 24.3 Prefer explicit collections when possible